 Abruptly coming off Restoril or any similar drug is not recommended, as the results of a poorly executed cessation can be deadly.
 Especially concerning would be the possible rebound insomnia effect.
 Withdrawal effects such as rebound insomnia can linger for months and even years.

-Holistic Treatment for Restoril Abuse and Addiction
+Holistic Treatment for Restoril Abuse and Acquired Dependence

 When a person reduces benzodiazepines without help, complications can stretch the process out much longer than necessary.
 Without a proper strategy, Restoril withdrawals can cause excruciating reactions, that may last a long time.5

-Oddly, some reports of suffering from insomnia, are correlated to having a toxic heavy metal burden of mercury and it is possible that mercury debilitates the serotonin-melatonin conversion.3
+Notably, some reports of suffering from insomnia, are correlated to having a toxic heavy metal burden of mercury and it is possible that mercury debilitates the serotonin-melatonin conversion.3

 Restoril Withdrawal Treatment at Alternative to Meds Center